lukasvermeer/lukasvermeer.github.io/_pages/consulting.markdown

 *Lukas helped my team prioritize and move our experimentation flywheel faster.
 Generating interest and reducing the cost of testing were our most impactful projects.
 A wise mind easy to work with.*

 — John Ostrowski, PositiveExperiments
 {: .text-right}

+### “Very crisp, clear, and fact-based”

+*We invited Lukas for a 7 x 1 hour [office hours] sessions engagement to learn from his experience about building democratized experimentation at Booking.com.
+Lukas's insights were very crisp, clear, and fact-based.
+He helped our team understand what we were lacking in helping build a powerful experimentation platform and how we can scale our platform to the next level.*

+— Abhishek Rathore, Indeed
+{: .text-right}

 {% include feature_row id="pricing" type="right" %}